 Single Use Cold Packs

 In addition to our first aid kit, we like to keep a disposable cold pack in the side door pocket.
 These come in handy in the case of falls, knee scrapes, or general bonks that may need an ice pack.
 You squeeze them to activate the cold, then throw them away when they are no longer cold.

 Being car sick can be miserable.
 We bought these Sea Bands and they seem to do the trick.
 They run small, so get the adult size- these fit my four-year-old!
 These also come in a handy clear carry case to keep them clean.

 Ginger gum or ginger-flavored hard candies can also help with motion sickness.

 Don’t forget these road trip essentials!
 A high SPF sun lotion and some natural bug spray are essential.
 We like Off Botanicals– it’s DEET free so I don’t worry about it being in contact with the kids’ skin.
 You may also want to consider some aloe lotion in case of minor sunburns.

 Depending on where you are heading, ATMs may be hard to find.
 There’s usually one or two at each National Park, but you may need to go out of your way to find them.
 Have some cash on hand so you don’t have to worry if a restaurant or ice cream parlor is “cash only”.

 Coins come in handy for tolls, parking meters, and vending machines.
 Have you ever been stuck at a toll with no coins?
 I have been “that car” on the NJ Turnpike desperately checking under the seat mats for spare quarters.
-Also, if you need to do laundry on the road, quarters will come in handy.
+Also, if you plan to do laundry on the road, you will go through a lot of quarters.